smach/R4JournalismBook/docs/Updates.md

 ## Chapter 11: Maps in R

+In section 11.11, `ggmap::geocode()` no longer works without a Google Maps API key.
+That's due to a change in Google policy.
+Running `?register_google` in the R console gives information on how to obtain and register a key.
+While Google allows some free usage of its geocoding service, you will need to register a credit card in a Google account even if you don't exceed the free usage tier.

 ### Additional resources

 **Making thematic maps with R**.
 Step-by-step guide to making choropleth maps in R with the sf, tmap, leaflet, and gpplot packages, from a February 2019 workshop by researcher Maarten Hermans. [https://workshop.mhermans.net/thematic-maps-r/](https://workshop.mhermans.net/thematic-maps-r/)